PoisotLab/ms_network_prediction/manuscript.md

 potential for including external sources of data  for improving our prediction of interaction networks.

-However, we later found trait data.
+However, in the process of writing this manuscript we later found trait data associated with this system collected by [@citationhere].
 This emphasizes the need for open data to make the prediction of species interaction networks.

 # A Roadmap Toward Predicting Species Interaction Networks

-Here we present a conceptual
-roadmap (@fig:conceptual) which we envisage to be the path toward improving our prediction of species interaction networks, and developing spatially explicit models of network structure.
+Here we present a conceptual roadmap (@fig:conceptual) which we envisage to be the path toward improving our prediction of species interaction networks, and developing spatially explicit models of network structure.
 We discuss the challenges and opportunities going forward for this research agenda.

 ![A conceptual roadmap highlighting key areas for the prediction of ecological networks.
 Starting with the input of data from multiple sources, followed by